jonxlegasa/prompts/src/MISSION.md

   - If model unknown: `@unknown-agent`
   - **NEVER use HTML/markdown comments (`<!-- -->`)** — always use plain `@tag:` prefixed text.
 - DO NOT COMMIT BEFORE THE USER'S REVIEW.
+- **CITATION REQUIREMENT (ALWAYS ACTIVE):** Every Edit, Write, code block, or suggestion MUST be preceded by a **What** (one-line summary), **Why** (reasoning), and **Source** (file path with line numbers, URL, plan reference, or `model knowledge — not verified`).
+This applies even when skills are active.
+No exceptions.
+No change is ever obvious enough to skip.

+## Why Citations Matter (Non-Negotiable)

+Citations are **traceability infrastructure**, not formatting overhead.

+- As projects scale (more subagents, larger codebases, intricate prompts), citations are the only way to debug where information came from and whether to trust it.
+- Uncited subagent results are especially dangerous: the main agent didn't verify the data itself, so without `[source: ... — found via exploration]` there is zero traceability.
+- "It's just informational" is **NEVER** a reason to skip citations.
+Informational claims are exactly where hallucinations hide.
+- NEVER pass through subagent findings as bare tables or lists.
+Always attribute with `[source: <url or path> — found via <agent-type> agent]` or similar.
+- When something breaks, citations are the breadcrumb trail.
+Without them, neither the user nor the AI can trace a decision back to its origin.